lorossi/no-planet-b/README.md

 I have analysed the temperature anomalies dataset from [NOAA](https://www.ncdc.noaa.gov) for our whole planet from 1880 to 2020.
 They define a temperature anomaly as *"[...] a departure from a reference value or long-term average.
 A positive anomaly indicates that the observed temperature was warmer than the reference value, while a negative anomaly indicates that the observed temperature was cooler than the reference value"*.
 Basically, if this value is higher than zero, it means that the corresponding year has been hotter than the average.

-Each rectangle represents a year in that range.
+Each square represents a year in that range.
 A temperature above the average is represented in red, while a temperature below is rendered in blue.
 The data is interpolated to each day of the month.
 The output can be seen below, in the repo (inside the `output` folder), or on my [Instagram profile](https://www.instagram.com/lorossi97).

 Here below I have included a screenshots and a choppy gif: